And those who need adventure, they can sail the seven seas

 These hours I will never get back.
 I always thought of her and wondered what she was doing, especially during bad weather.
 I wished I was home taking care of her; baking cookies and helping her with homework.

 One of the advantages of my current work situation is workplace flexibility.
 This shouldn’t be confused with a reduced work schedule, however, as I work more now than ever.
-Generally, I work 5 to 7 a.m.; 9 a.m. to 3 p.m. and 9 to 11 p.m., about 10 hours a day.
+Generally, I work from 5 to 7 a.m.; 9 a.m. to 3 p.m. and 9 to 11 p.m., about 10 hours a day.

 I really appreciate the fact that most days I can pick my kids up from school.
 I’ve discovered a part of our society that engages in a whole set of customs and norms between 3 p.m. when kids get out of school and 6 p.m. when most parents get home.
 It begins with the carpool line, a tradition that was completely foreign to me throughout most of Juliette’s childhood.
 By the time I arrived at the school to pick her up the parking lot was empty.